-The Rodin Arts Collective (TRAC) aims to provide engagement-based opportunities for students to appreciate and analyze various types of "art" with a community of their peers, supplementing their curricular education at Penn.
+The Rodin Arts Collective (TRAC) aims to provide engagement opportunities for students to appreciate and analyze various types of art and culture with a community of their peers, supplementing their curricular education at Penn.
 TRAC offers students the chance to shape their Rodin experience by taking on leadership roles and planning events for the floor and the House.
 The TRAC experience highlights the importance in balance for students to achieve academically, personally, and socially through appreciation of the arts.

-Music Engagement: We create a structured environment that fosters musical growth as players, listeners, attendees at live performances, citizens engaged in community outreach, and/or scholars.
-It’s about respecting the power of music to shape us--our relationships to ourselves, with others, in personal contexts, professional endeavors, civic engagement, and about opening a window into larger humanistic discourse.
+- Engage in appreciation of music through a structured environment that fosters musical growth as players, listeners, attendees at live performances, citizens engaged in community outreach, and/or scholars.

-Theatre Engagement: We impart knowledge in various approaches and opportunities related to theatre (i.e. musicals, drama, Shakespeare, Eastern arts, etc.); teach students how to critique both theater as art and theater as entertainment; and help residents increase or establish an appreciation of the impact of theater on social movements.
+- Engage in appreciation of theatre through analyzation of both theater as art and theater as entertainment; and help residents increase or establish an appreciation of the impact of theater on social movements.

-Please click here to learn how to apply.
-The Residential Program GAs and Rodin Senior Staff will review all applications.
-If additional information is needed by the committee, your suite / apartment will be contacted for a brief in-person interview.
+The Program Community GRAs and Rodin Senior Staff will review all applications.
+If additional information is needed by the committee, your suite / apartment will be contacted.